senior-knights/course-schedulizer/README.md

 Because the application is open source, we use free minutes of GitHub actions to perform CI/CD. `ci.yml` tests on any push or PR against `develop` or `production`.

 `.vscode/` contains the directory settings.
 It most notably uses Prettier to format code on save.
-Formatting will fix ES Lint issues, organize imports, and then fix Editor Config and Prettier issues. `.editorconfig` and `.prettierrc.js` are located in the root and `.eslint.js` is specific to each application.
+Formatting will fix ESLint issues, organize imports, and then fix Editor Config and Prettier issues. `.editorconfig` and `.prettierrc.js` are located in the root and `.eslint.js` is specific to each application.
 For example, the client config in location inside the client folder.